Subscribe

 The essentials

-• A dog’s shiny coat is an indicator of overall health — An oily, matted, or thinning coat may be the sign of a health or skin problem.
+• A dog’s coat reflects their overall health — An oily, matted, or thinning coat may be a sign of skin or health problems.

-• The path to a shiny coat doesn’t need to be complicated — While changes in diet or routines may be helpful or even necessary, simply brushing your dog goes a long way.
+• There are successful home remedies for a shiny dog coat — While changes in diet or routines may be helpful or even necessary, simply brushing your dog goes a long way.

-• Consult your vet before making major changes — Talk to your veterinarian before you switch diets or try a new skin care routine.
+• Consult your vet before making major changes — Talk to your veterinarian before giving them a new supplement or switching their food.

 1. Know the signs of skin health and watch for irritation

-Your pup’s coat health begins at the skin level – and recognizing the signs of skin irritation, allergies, or topical inflammation will help you catch coat issues before they arise.
-It isn’t hard to check your dog’s fur and skin health.
-Take a look during your regular afternoon cuddle session, keeping an eye out for signs of irritation.
+Your pup’s coat health begins at the skin level.
+Recognizing the signs of skin irritation, allergies, or topical inflammation will help you catch coat issues before they arise.

 2. Supplement your dog’s skin health with omega-3

 Sometimes, your pet’s coat may need a little TLC.
 Dandruff and itchiness can be signs of hypothyroidism, allergies, or irritation.
-Omega-3 fatty acid supplements, in particular DHA, are a great way to improve your pet’s skin health, and they are also easy to work into your pet’s diet.
+Omega-3 fatty acid supplements, such as fish oil, are a great way to improve your pet’s skin health, and they are also easy to work into your pet’s diet.

 3. Build in time to brush